Grondinite/p5-boilderplate/README.md

 # p5 boilderplate

-A simple boilerplate for building p5.js projects with Node.js and hot reload using Vite.
+A minimal boilerplate for building p5.js projects with Node.js and hot reload using Vite.
 This template sets up a basic project structure, allowing you to start coding your interactive sketches quickly.

 ## Features